Cat is a beauty enthusiast, honoring the essence of natural beauty and supporting informed choices to enhance what mother nature gave us.

-Outside of allergic reactions and other physical complications, neurotoxins have the power to literally drop your forehead, make your eyebrows look like they are either flying off your face or melting into your eyes (both of which has happened to me), paralyze muscles you wish weren’t paralyzed, *freeze* your expressions, induce bagginess under your eyes and (it gets better), drop your upper lip over your front teeth.
-In fact, all of these ugly things have happened to me and I haven’t been doing it that long.
+Outside of allergic reactions and other physical complications, neurotoxins have the power to literally drop your forehead, make your eyebrows look like they are either flying off your face or melting into your eyes (both of which have happened to me), paralyze muscles you wish weren’t paralyzed (didn't even know existed), exacerbate baggy under eyes, and (it gets better), drop your upper lip over your front teeth right before you have a wedding to attend.

 - Do you, the injector, have Botox yourself?

-- When will it take effect and when will it wear off?
+- When will it take effect, and when will it wear off?

-- What can a neurotoxin do and what can it NOT do?
+- What can a neurotoxin do, and what can it not do?

 Is it worth it?
 Only you can make that decision.

 I personally think it is for me.
-And the reasons for that are because it works for me, it makes my beauty routine easier (I honestly don't like to spend a lot of time trying to conceal flaws that can disappear with a small injection-I'm lazy that way), I feel happier when I see myself and that increases my confidence and makes me nicer.
+And the reasons for that are because it works for me, it makes my beauty routine easier (I honestly don't like to spend a lot of time trying to conceal flaws that can disappear with a small injection-I'm lazy that way), I feel happier when I see myself, and that increases my confidence and makes me nicer.

 Be prepared for the financial upkeep of your smooth face.

-If you enjoy the benefits of your treatment, you are going to notice when it starts to wear off.
-Other people will notice too because you will be sad about it and that will show on your face, in fact everything will show on your face once again.
-The Nurse who gave me my first injections summed my thoughts up nicely, she said that no one needs aesthetic enhancements, but it sure does make you feel happier and act nicer to people.
+If you enjoy the benefits of your treatment, you will notice when it starts to wear off.
+Other people will notice too because you will be sad about it and that will show on your face, in fact, everything will show on your face once again.
+The Nurse who gave me my first injections summed my thoughts up nicely; she said no one needs aesthetic enhancements, but it sure makes you feel happier and act nicer to people.
 And I personally see no reason to love the results and not get more.
-I am pro simplifying my beauty routine and maintaining results BUT, it’s not cheap.
-I do not have the kind of money that makes it easy for me to throw at my face in vanity so it does sting a little.
+I am pro simplifying my beauty routine and maintaining results.
+But it’s not cheap.
+I do not have the kind of money that makes it easy for me to throw at my face in vanity, so it does sting a little.
 However, I think of all the pointless things I sometimes spend money on and try not to spend that money.
-I also don’t have many bad habits nor do I go out a lot or buy new clothes.
+I also don’t have many bad habits, nor do I go out a lot or buy new clothes.
 So, I make some sacrifices.

-If you don’t feel a good connection with your injector, move on because it might get worse, and they are human too so they might not even like YOU which unfortunately may show up on your face.
+If you don’t feel a good connection with your injector, move on because it might get worse, and they are human too, so they might not even like you, which unfortunately may show up on your face.

-Do NOT be afraid to speak up.
+Do not be afraid to speak up.

 Speak up if you aren’t sure you will like something.
-I recently let someone inject *bunny lines* I didn’t even know I had and I can’t tell anything different.
+I recently let someone inject bunny lines I didn’t know I had, and I can’t tell anything different.
 Also, I think some injectors are overzealous and will inject everything and anything even if you don’t really *need* it, leaving a person with an empty bizarre look.
 This happened to my sister.
-I came into a little extra money and gave her Botox for her birthday and she said the injector suggested extra areas which froze her face for months.
+I came into a little extra money and gave her Botox for her birthday, and she said the injector suggested extra areas which froze her face for months.

 Also, speak up if you don’t like your results.
 Some improvement might be possible.
 But beware of the injector who fails to admit a wrong or doesn’t try to make you happy.
-DO NOT GO BACK.
-You are paying for excellent results which will be on your face front and center for months.
-Most of the time I think someone will work with you to try and make you happy but again, this happened to me and the injector couldn’t see anything wrong with one eyebrow flat and half of my face moving more than the other half.
+Do not go back.
+You are paying for excellent results, which will be on your face front and center for months.
+Most of the time, I think someone will work with you to try and make you happy, but again, this happened to me, and the injector couldn’t see anything wrong with one eyebrow flat and half of my face moving more than the other half.
 And she charged me to even it out.
-I don't think that's right
+I don't think that's right.

-© 2017 Catarina Sylviana
+© 2017 Cat Radke